Using a vacuum pumped system, you can make an efficient home distillery to produce your own alcohol fuel.

 Over the past several years, as many of you already know, there's been a tremendous amount of public interest in home-produced fuel alcohol, especially among people in the agricultural community.
 Unfortunately, a small-scale operation—such as that which might be set up by a handy individual with a limited budget—often isn't as time and energy efficient as are commercial plants simply because a backyard facility likely doesn't have the twin advantages of large capacity and state-of-the-art engineering.

 As a result, the owner of an "appropriate"-sized fuel factory—though enjoying the satisfactions of lower initial plant cost and energy independence—might still have to "pay the piper" in terms of operating convenience and production expense.
-So, in an attempt to combine the desirable features of a homestead backyard still and an industrial behemoth, MOTHER EARTH NEWS researcher Clarence Goosen has spent the better part of a year designing and building a vacuum-pumped home distillery system to deliver a continuous
+So, in an attempt to combine the desirable features of a homestead backyard still and an industrial behemoth, MOTHER EARTH NEWS researcher Clarence Goosen has spent the better part of a year designing and building a vacuum-pumped home distillery system to deliver a continuous flow of 185 proof ethanol at the lowest possible operating expense (see a diagram of this home distillery setup).

 In essence, the cost-conscious designer developed an efficient atmosphere still, which he then modified to incorporate a vacuum system.
 Thus the unit's "negative pressure" capability is an option that can be chosen or discarded by the builder.